XeroAPI/xero-ruby-oauth2-app/README.md

-# Xero NodeJS OAuth 2.0 App
+# Xero Ruby OAuth 2.0 App
 This Ruby On Rails project demonstrates how to use the https://github.com/XeroAPI/xero-ruby SDK.

 Its purpose is to speed up new ruby devs looking to build amazing applications with the data of users of the Xero Accounting platform: https://xero.com/.
 Secure authentication is setup using industry standard OAuth2.0.
 Access/Refresh tokens fuel authorized api calls.